 The consequences of sleeping pills abuse makes itself abundantly clear to you when you have to go through withdrawal.
-The sleeping pills withdrawal process is a very difficult one.
+The sleeping pills withdrawal process is a very difficult one and slow one.
 You should expect to experience a whole myriad of different symptoms.

 - Your body might become anxious.
 This is most certainly going to happen to you if you try to stop taking the medication.

 - Your body has been so used to taking the drug for so long that it doesn’t want to break the habit.
 It has built up a dependency on it, and it will be your task to rid your body of the addiction.